-Positions are open for long term/locum procedural and non procedural doctors.
+Positions are open for long term procedural and doctors.

 We provide a wide range of services.
 Approximately 50% of our work is standard GP and 50% is work that a specialist would perform in the city.
-This includes obstetrics, point of care ultrasound, uterine curettage, implanon, mirena, paediatrics, neonatal medicine, skin surgery, cryotherapy, vasectomy, infantile circumcision, tongue tie release, ingrown toenail surgery, joint injections.
+This includes but not limited to obstetrics, point of care ultrasound, uterine curettage, implanon, mirena, paediatrics, neonatal medicine, skin surgery, cryotherapy, tongue tie release, ingrown toenail surgery, joint injections.

 Whether they be PGPPP or Registrars all junior doctors are very welcome.
 Our aim is to promote the early adoption of a rural generalist pathway in WA.
 We have the capacity to train paediatrics, obstetrics and anaesthetics.
 These posts would also suit doctors in “generalist” specialist training.